flancian/garden/oliver-sauter.md

   - [[oliver]] standardization is tricky from the perspective that you need to get everybody onboard -- including the organizations producing these tools.
   - [[flancian]] two pronged approach in the [[agora]]:
     - [[wikilinks everywhere]]
+      - [[oliver]] syntax wise they are great -- all tools support them.
+      - [[oliver]] the problem with the syntax is that it's not web 2.0 compatible.
+It requires a shared knowledge about each other's infra.
     - [[actions]]
 - [[cloud infrastructure]] is the focus now
   - After this is done, we'll focus on [[apis]] and [[integrations]]